 “I’m a huge fan of the pattern language.
 My favorite one of those patterns is getting light on both sides.
 No one uses a room when there’s only one window.”Kris White

 The two façades, or elevations, of the corner lot allowed White to place the pedestrian entry on the long side, in the center of the home.
 As you enter, private rooms are on the left and public spaces are to the right.
 This moves the communal spaces away from the busy street corner and toward the back of the house—enhancing the feeling of privacy.

 “You get that real indoor/outdoor connection by putting the public spaces to the corner,” White explained.

-To further enhance the feeling of connectedness to the property and neighborhood, White blew out the entire façade on the right side of the home beyond the living and dining rooms with nothing but glass to frame the yard.
-He used two Marvin Multi-Slide doors spanning a total of thirty-two feet to physically connect the living and dining rooms to the sleek, white seamless patio, and visually to the outdoors and yard beyond.
+To further enhance the feeling of connectedness to the property and neighborhood, White blew out the entire façade on the right side of the home—beyond the living and dining rooms—with nothing but glass to frame the yard.
+He used two Ultimate Multi-Slide Doors from the Marvin Signature Collection—spanning a total of 32 feet—to physically connect the living and dining rooms to the sleek, white seamless patio, and visually to the outdoors and yard beyond.

 “People don’t enjoy a space because it’s rectangular,” White said.
 “They enjoy it because 1) they get light from two sides and 2) what they’re looking at is intriguing and has a connection to either the landscape or strategic view to something they want to see all the time and want in their lives.”

 This belief is put into practice throughout the home as well.
 While some modern homes can feel cold and uninviting, thoughtfully placed Marvin contemporary windows bathe each room in natural light that complements the color palette and animates the living spaces.
 And even though the interior wood clad on all the windows and doors was painted white, the subtle yet visible natural wood texture still imparts a feeling of warmth that other contemporary windows sometimes lack.